flavienbwk/aws-terraform-ansible-kvm-hadoop/README.md

 ![Architecture schema](./schema.jpg)

-In this architecture, we will setup a VPN server to make KVM guests communicate.
-After setting up and connecting Hadoop nodes through the VPN network, a client will try to mount an HDFS space as a FUSE to be used as a file system.
+In this architecture, we will setup a VPN server to get KVM guests to communicate.
+After setting up and connecting Hadoop nodes through the VPN network, a client will try to [mount an HDFS space as a FUSE](https://sleeplessbeastie.eu/2021/09/13/how-to-mount-hdfs-as-a-local-file-system/) to be used as a file system.

 The ResourceManager described here will get the roles of ResourceManager, NodeManager and MapReduce Job History server.

 <details open>
 <summary>👉 Using AWS (price: 8454.53$/month)</summary>

-:warning: :moneybag: Please be very careful running the Terraform plans as prices for dedicated (metal) instances are **very high**.
+:warning: :moneybag: Please be very careful running the Terraform plans as prices for baremetal instances are **very high**.
 The indicated cost is about the least expensive instance found in the North Virginia region.

 </details>